ogsevko/softpro_tt/readme.md

-# FE Template
+# Softpro Test Task
-- This is a template for front-end projects
+- This is a landing page made for Softpro
+- Tech stack: HTML5, CSS3, JavaScript, Bootstrap